 Hiring a dedicated team

 Companies hire dedicated teams when they require continuous software development and support.
-In this approach, the outsourcing provider, with the active participation of the client, forms a team that will be fully dedicated to a specific long-term project.
+In this approach, the software outsourcing provider, with the active participation of the client, forms a team that will be fully dedicated to a specific long-term project.
 They interview internal or external candidates to assess whether their skills and experience match the project’s specific requirements.
 The client can scale the number of dedicated team members up or down over the course of the collaboration, depending on the actual project requirements and goals.

 Staff augmentation model

-Staff augmentation is a business practice where full-time contractors, employed by an outsourcing agency, are hired to perform a specific amount of work under the direct supervision of the client.
+Staff augmentation is a business practice where full-time contractors, employed by a software outsourcing agency, are hired to perform a specific amount of work under the direct supervision of the client.
 This approach effectively resolves all the communication issues that project-based outsourcing can involve.
 The difference between dedicated teams and staff augmentation is that the latter doesn’t involve hiring a project manager from an outsourcing company.
 The staff augmentation practice shares both the advantages and disadvantages of the dedicated team model.

 Top destinations for outsourcing software development

 In addition, the rates for outsourcing services in these countries are typically lower than in North America or Western Europe, where software development services can cost $100/hour or more.
-Next, we will explore the top destinations with a long history of outsourcing which are home to providers who have extensive experience in software engineering.
+Next, we will explore the top destinations with a long history of outsourcing software development which are home to providers who have extensive experience in software engineering.

 Eastern Europe